-1-8.2.3 Window Replacement.
+1-8.2.3 Window, Skylight, and Glazed Door Replacement and Installation.

-Because of the significance of glazing hazards in a blast environment, implementation of all provisions of paragraphs B-3.1 and B-3.3.2 of these standards is mandatory for existing inhabited buildings any time a window or glazed door is being replaced.
-Such replacements may require window frame modification or replacement and building reinforcement around the windows in addition to glazing replacement.
-Note that the window replacement and glazing costs should not be used to cause any building to exceed 50% of the plant replacement value where only this trigger applies to the building as described in Paragraph 1-8.2.1 above.
+Because of the significance of glazing hazards in a blast environment, implementation of all provisions of the paragraphs in Appendix B, under Standard 10 and Standard 12 of these standards is mandatory for existing inhabited buildings any time a window, skylight, or glazed door is being replaced. \1\ This also applies to installation of supplemental windows behind existing windows and to installation of windows in new openings /1/, Note that the window replacement and glazing costs should not be used to cause any building to exceed 50% of the plant replacement value where only this trigger applies to the building as described in the paragraph above entitled, "Major Investments".

-1-8.2.4Roadway Improvement Projects.
+1-8.2.4 Roadway Improvement Projects.

 When roadway improvement projects not associated with a building renovation, modification, repair, revitalization, or restoration requiring compliance with these standards encroach on the conventional construction standoff distances in Tables B-1 and B-2, that encroachment will not require bringing those existing buildings into compliance with these standards.
 Those buildings would not be required to meet these standards until they meet one of the triggers above.
-Paragraph B-1.1.12 establishes the requirements for roadway projects.
+The paragraph in Appendix B, entitled, "Parking and Roadway Projects" establishes the requirements for roadway projects.